minkyu-choi04/DualStreamBrains/README.md

 ```

 ### Run Demo
 This repository includes example inputs to the model.
-You can simply run the code by first downloading our pretrained weights in the repository (In preparation).
+You can simply run the code by first downloading our pretrained weights in the repository from [here](https://drive.google.com/drive/folders/19TDhEuKyAS1ednElUuMtsBD0aa_gcvXg?usp=sharing).
 And the following command will give you the output attention from our model in `./plots`.
 ```
 python train.py